Storm & Outage Center

 Q: What wiring standards or codes should be followed?

 A: Information regarding approved wiring standards and electrical requirements can be found on our Residential Construction page.
+All electrical work must comply with Tennessee State State Electrical Codes.

 Q: Who is responsible for repairs?